pakizarashid/thesis/README.md

 ## Stage 5 — Final evaluation

-**Status: in progress, not pending.** Route 2 (Stage 4's chosen direction) now has real head-to-head numbers against the detector-only control across two datasets (LibriSpeech/XTTS, VCTK), and both cross-cloner validation and PGD composability across three additional cloner architectures (F5-TTS, MaskGCT, and an excluded, root-caused CosyVoice attempt), alongside the original XTTS-v2 composability result.
-What remains is a reliable CosyVoice measurement (current attempt excluded for a stated architecture-specific reason — a longer or sentence-aligned reference crop might resolve it, not yet attempted) and fixing an explicit success threshold for the overall dual-defense claim now that F5-TTS and MaskGCT composability numbers exist alongside XTTS-v2's.
+**Status: in progress, not pending.**
+* Route 2 (Stage 4's chosen direction) now has real head-to-head numbers against the detector-only control across two datasets (LibriSpeech/XTTS, VCTK), and both cross-cloner validation and PGD composability across three additional cloner architectures (F5-TTS, MaskGCT, and an excluded, root-caused CosyVoice attempt), alongside the original XTTS-v2 composability result.
+* What remains is a reliable CosyVoice measurement (current attempt excluded for a stated architecture-specific reason — a longer or sentence-aligned reference crop might resolve it, not yet attempted) and fixing an explicit success threshold for the overall dual-defense claim now that F5-TTS and MaskGCT composability numbers exist alongside XTTS-v2's.
+* As before Stage 4 begins the Stage 3 numbers above are a trend pass (n=20 per point), not the full n=100 with paired per-utterance statistics this project otherwise uses throughout.
+A clean re-run to get that — now that the environment split between the two evaluation stages is a known, working procedure — is cheap.
+That re-run is worth doing, but it makes more sense to fold it together with whichever Stage 4 direction gets chosen than to run it twice.
+Holding off on scheduling it until that decision is made.

+Once a direction is chosen and implemented, this stage re-measures it against the same protocol as Stage 3 — attribution ACC, SIM/attack-success-rate, and audio quality together — and checks whether it shifts the trade-off curve Stage 3 established, or merely moves along it.
+A threshold for what counts as success is meant to be fixed before that run, not after.

+**Status: F5-TTS and MaskGCT composability (Route 2 watermark + Stage 2/3 PGD) are measured and verified (see Stage 4 note above); CosyVoice is excluded/documented as an evaluation-protocol artifact, not a defense finding (see `claude/composability-route2-2026-09-15.md`).
+Remaining: a reliable CosyVoice measurement, and fixing an explicit success threshold for the overall dual-defense claim now that F5-TTS/MaskGCT numbers exist.**

 ---